clojure/data.xml/README.md

 ### Namespace Prefixes

-Prefixes mostly an artifact of xml serialisation.
-They can be customized, by explicitly declaring them as attributes in the `xmlns`
+Prefixes are mostly an artifact of xml serialisation.
+They can be customized by explicitly declaring them as attributes in the `xmlns`
 kw-namespace:

     (emit-str (element (qname "http://www.w3.org/1999/xhtml" "title")